destiny-evidence/data-extraction-evaluation-toolkit/README.md

 pytest
 ```

-Unit tests are automatically run in CI using github actions (see `.github/workflows/tests.yml`) on Pull Requests or merges into `main` or `development`.
+Unit tests are automatically run in [Continuous Integration](https://en.m.wikipedia.org/wiki/Continuous_integration) (CI) using github actions (see `.github/workflows/tests.yml`) on Pull Requests or merges into `main` or `development`.
 Integration tests are also run for pushes/PRs into `main` (Note: these will take approx 1-2h to complete, so consider a cup of coffee while you wait).